Israel Jiménez

-Israel Sabdi Jiménez Nañez (born 13 August 1989) is a Mexican professional footballer who plays as a defender for the Monterrey Flash of the Major Arena Soccer League.
+Israel Sabdi Jiménez Nañez (born 13 August 1989) is a former Mexican professional footballer who last played as a defender for the Monterrey Flash of the Major Arena Soccer League.
 In traditional outdoor soccer, Jiménez primarily operated as a right-back.
 He is an Olympic gold medalist.

 Club career

 Tigres UANL

 On 26 July 2008, Israel Jiménez debuted in the Primera Division in the first game of the Apertura 2008, in a draw 0–0 against Pachuca under the manager, Manuel Lapuente.

 His first international game with Tigres UANL was in the 2009 North American SuperLiga in a game against Chivas USA, he played for the entire game.

 Since Ricardo Ferretti became the team's coach, Jiménez is a regular starter.
 He was part of the Apertura 2011 and Apertura 2015 championship-winning team's starting line-up.

 Monterrey Flash

 In June 2022, Jiménez signed with the Monterrey Flash of the Major Arena Soccer League.